nahueldefazio/nahueldefazio/README.md

 - 👋 Hi to everyone i’m Nahuel De Fazio a Frontend Developer in process of being a Fullstack
 - 👀 I’m interested in making proyects to increase my skills
-- 🌱 I’m currently learning ReactJs for Frontend and for Backend im using NodeJS with Express
+- 🌱 I’m currently working for Finnegans (Fintech) learning Angular for Frontend and for Backend im using NodeJS with Express
 - 📫 If you want, you can email me to nahuel1116@gmail.com

 <!---